DrScKAWAMOTO/cmdrecplay/README.md

 5. **libconfig/libconfig-dev** to parse the config file.
 (Version shall be greater than 1.4)
 6. **sqlite3/libsqlite3-dev** to link the executables.
 7. **oniguruma4/libonig2/libonig-dev** to link the executables.
+8. **clang version 3.0 or higher to use flycheck,company,auto-complete

 ### Build commands